judyzaratan/logs_analysis/vagrant/README.md

 # Logs Analysis

 ## Description
+This application reports the following queries from a sample SQL news database.
+1) Reports the 3 most popular articles
+2) Reports the 3 most popular authors
+3) Report the days where more than 1% of requests on news website lead to errors

-##How to run application
+## How to run application

 1) Run a virtual machine
-⋅⋅⋅Vagrantfile is included in repository.
+Vagrantfile is included in repository.
 Please run following commands in Terminal:

 ```
 vagrant up